Choosing the Right Formula for Your Baby

-Ingredients and similarity to breast milk - Although no formula can fully replicate the immune system-boosting properties of breast milk, the ingredients in European formulas are designed to approximate the nutritional goodness of nursing as much as possible.
+Formula ingredients and it's similarity to breast milk - Although no formula can fully replicate the immune system-boosting properties of breast milk, the ingredients in European formulas are designed to approximate the nutritional goodness of nursing as much as possible.
 They do this in two ways:

 Availability and Sourcing - For some parents, being able to pop into the grocery store to grab formula when needed is hugely important.
 For others, the convenience of having formula delivered directly to their doorstep is paramount.
 As we have seen recently with the COVID19 pandemic, relying on local stores to have enough inventory can feel risky.
 Purchasing your formula from a trusted retailer that has an existing supply chain for exclusively online and bulk orders can both ensure availability and lower the price per ounce.
 We recommend Little Bundle for online ordering; shipping is always free with a purchase of $50 or more.

-Cost - We know formula feeding is expensive, and many parents express concern about the price associated with European formulas.
-The chart below compares the cost of European formulas to common American-produced formulas.
+The cost of formula feeding: We know formula feeding is expensive, and many parents express concern about the price associated with European formulas.
+The chart below compares the cost of European formulas to regular and specialty American-produced formulas.
 As you can see, the cost per fluid ounce is similar (or less in some cases!), and at most amounts to an extra $3-$4/day.
 By buying in bulk through Little Bundle, this cost can be reduced even further.

 Once you’ve decided on what’s important to you, it’s time to evaluate what your baby needs.
 Remember, every baby’s feeding journey is unique and what worked for your friend, neighbor, sister-in-law, or even your first baby may not work for this one!
 Here are our recommendations:

-- We recommend a HiPP formula.
 All HiPP formulas contain prebiotics and most contain probiotics (with the exception of HiPP UK and HiPP Dutch Stage 3).
-HiPP formulas offer the most complete nutrition which is recommended for exclusively formula feeding.
+HiPP formulas offer complete nutrition which is recommended for exclusively formula feeding.

 If you’re not sure and want an in-depth look at each of these formulas, be sure to check out the Best Organic Formulas Buyer’s Guide before you continue!